cenote/jasperstarter/README.md

   * Optionally show printer dialog to choose printer
   * Optionally Show printpreview
   * Export to file in the following formats:
-    * pdf, rtf, xls, xlsx, docx, odt, ods, pptx, csv, html, xhtml, xml
+    * pdf, rtf, xls, xlsx, docx, odt, ods, pptx, csv, html, xhtml, xml, jrprint
   * Export multiple formats in one commanding call
-  * Print and export in one commanding call
+  * Compile, Print and export in one commanding call
+  * View, print or export previously filled reports (use jrprint file as input)
   * Integrate in non Java applications (for example PHP, Python)
   * Binary executable on Windows
   * Includes JasperReports so this is the only tool you need to install